-Strathcona’s Mission is: To teach the wonder, spirit and worth of people and the natural world through outdoor pursuits.
+Strathcona’s Mission: To teach the wonder, spirit and worth of people and the natural world through outdoor pursuits.

-Exciting goals to have, but not easy ones.
-We achieve them with a set of core svalues called The Strathcona Circle: More with Less; Stewardship; Challenge by Choice; Living on the Edge; Generosity of Spirit; Happy Warrior.
+Exciting goals to have, but not easy ones live up to.
+We achieve them with a set of core values called The Strathcona Circle: More with Less; Stewardship; Challenge by Choice; Living on the Edge; Generosity of Spirit; Happy Warrior.

 6 Core Values

 Minimizing one’s impact on the planet through one’s choices